rerdavies/pipedal/docs/Configuring.md

 - Press TAB to scroll across pages/channels until you reach the CAPTURE slider(s).
 - Connect and play your instrument, while watch the input VU meter in the PiPedal UI.
 Use the UP and DOWN arrow keys to adjust the input gain.
 - Press the ESC key to close alsa mixer.
-- Run `sudo alsactl store` to save the settings permanantly.
+- Run `sudo alsactl store` to save the settings permanently.